Providenciales Kiteboarding Locations

 Long Bay Beach

 Without question, Long Bay Beach is the top kiteboarding spot on Providenciales.
-This white sand beach offers shallow chest-high turquoise water that continues offshore for miles, which makes it easy for pros and beginners alike to stand up, take a break, or adjust equipment.
+This white-sand beach offers shallow, chest-high, and turquoise water that continues offshore for miles (which makes it easy for pros and beginners to stand up, take a break, or adjust equipment).

-Long Bay also offers a few sights further out, including the La Famille Express shipwreck in the Caicos Banks, and the downwind destinations of Turtle Tail and Five Cays Beach.
+Long Bay also offers a few kiteboarding sites further out, including the La Famille Express shipwreck in the Caicos Banks and the downwind destinations of Turtle Tail and Five Cays Beach.

-Long Bay is the best kite spot for those learning the water sport, as the location is very forgiving and there’s likely to be skilled kiters in the area who can offer input and advice.
+Long Bay is the best kite spot for those learning the water sport.
+The location is very forgiving, and there’s likely to be skilled kiters in the area who can offer input and advice.

 Turtle Tail Beach

-There are several small beaches at Turtle Tail, the largest of which is found near the Little Five Cays of Bristol Cay, Bird Egg Cays, and Dick Penn Cays (not to be confused with Five Cays!).
+There are several small beaches at Turtle Tail, the largest of which is found near Bristol Cay, Bird Egg Cays, and Dick Penn Cays.
+These islands belong to a group known as the Five Cays (not to be confused with Five Cays the settlement).

-Turtle Tail isn’t a great kite spot for beginners, as sharp limestone ironshore lines much of the coast, and can damage equipment if control of the kite is lost.
+Turtle Tail isn’t a great kite spot for beginners, as sharp limestone ironshore rock lines much of the coast and can damage equipment if you lose control of the kite.

-The Emerald Point and Leeward Going Through area of Providenciales is a beautiful place to explore, and a great additional location for experienced kiters.
+The Emerald Point and Leeward Going Through area of Providenciales is a beautiful place to explore and a great location for experienced kiters.

-Nearby is Little Water Cay and the scenic and shallow Half Moon Bay Lagoon, a very popular flat water site with local kiters.
+Nearby is Little Water Cay and the scenic and shallow Half Moon Bay Lagoon, a flat-water site that is very popular with local kiters.

 Wind direction and conditions are typically not perfect near the point, yet improve near Half Moon Bay.
 Leeward Going Through is the main entry channel to Blue Haven Marina and Heaving Down Rock Marina, so it’s best not to linger in the navigation route.